msharjeelali/Small-Frontend-Projects/Weather App/Readme.txt

 - CSS
 - JavaScript

-This project uses API from This weather app is currently designed only for desktop.
+This project uses API from OpenWeatherMap that is freely available over the internet.
+This weather app is currently designed only for desktop.